makersacademy/takeaway-challenge/README.md

 ```
 To solve this I used the .round(2) method.

 5. On the Twilio class I masked my personal information using environment variables.
-However Ruby was not accessing those variables, even though I had set them up.
+However Ruby was not accessing those variables, even though I could access them from my terminal.
 I found that my .zshrc file was not updated with the information necessary:

 ```
 export PATH="$PATH:$HOME/.rvm/bin"